chrisgrieser/nvim-chainsaw/README.md

 ### Smart variable identification
 When the variable under the cursor is an object with fields, `chainsaw` attempts to automatically select the correct field.
-Note that this feature requires the Treesitter parser of the respective language to be installed.
+Note that this feature requires the Treesitter parser of the respective language.

 ```lua
 myVariable.myF[i]eld = "foobar"